NagyD/SDLPoP/doc/Readme.txt

 A:
 Since version 1.13, the game supports loading music from the data/music folder.
 The music is not included in releases because it is very big, and it does not change between versions.
-You need to get the music from here: (38MB)
+You need to get the music from here: (38 MB)
 	http://www.popot.org/get_the_games/various/PoP1_DOS_music.zip
-It's the last link here: http://www.popot.org/get_the_games.php?game=1 Copy the ogg files to the data/music folder.
-(The mp3 and flac files don't seem to work.)
+It's the last link here: http://www.popot.org/get_the_games.php?game=1 Copy the OGG files to the data/music folder.

 Since version 1.15, music is included.